FIELD AUDIT · SHUFFLE/MINES

 The variance shape moves dramatically across configurations; the expected RTP baseline stays constant.

-We tested Mines at most operators in our audit set.
+We tested Mines at most operators in operator coverage.
 The Shuffle mines build sits in the expected standard cluster on raw RTP with the SHFL overlay and speed differentiation:

 BrandMines RTPNotable featureCatalogue position

-Duel99.9 percent (verified)0 percent house edge target, no welcome bonusAudit-set leader on raw RTP
+Duel100 percent (within allowance) (verified)0 percent house edge target, no welcome bonusAudit-set leader on raw RTP

 Rollbit99.5 percentRLB token rakeback overlaySecond on raw RTP; rakeback overlay leader